NoLieNoSean/NoNotes/content/Notes/Compactness.md

 > [!Proposition]
 > The one-point compactification of a locally compact Hausdorff space $X$ is metrizable iff $X$ is second countable.

+---

+# The Tychonoff Theorem

+> [!Theorem] Tychonoff, @munkresTopology2000 37.3
+> An arbitrary product of compact spaces is compact in the product topology.